 - Overweight violations.
 Normally, these violations are either extremely high (over a thousand dollars) or the violation is written on an inspection report and kept off a ticket.
 Now, we’re seeing a huge boom in overweight violations with smaller fines ($500-$750).
 This shows that DOT Officials writing these tickets are ticketing for smaller amounts of overweight and are getting drivers on both the ticket and the inspection report.

 So what can drivers do to keep themselves safe from citations and their consequences?

 - Drive safe and legal.
 Continue the best driving practices that you have heard preached in your career.
 The more you police yourself, the less you’ll have to sweat through every small town and county line.

 - Pre-trip and mid-trip inspections.
-Making sure you go through your truck with a fine toothed comb prior to a trip and even during stops will be even more critical to avoid violations.
+Making sure you go through your truck with a fine-toothed comb prior to a trip and even during stops will be even more critical to avoid violations.
 An officer can use a ticket to give you and your truck an inspection.
 Anything he finds out of place can spell disaster for you.

 - Don’t just pay the fine!
 Too many drivers find themselves with a suspended license from just paying the fine on a CDL citation.
 This surge in citations means courts will be willing to make deals, especially if you have representation.
-They’re less concerned about nailing you and taking your licence than taking your fine money and letting you get on your way.
+They’re less concerned about nailing you and taking your license than taking your fine money and letting you get on your way.
 Keeping points off your CDL and your PSP will keep you on the road.

 - Proactively protect yourself with CDL Legal.
 Attorneys are expensive and costs will go up as the demand grows.
 Also, choosing the right attorney is tough when you’re under the pressure of dealing with a ticket.
 CDL Legal takes the guesswork out of it.
 Our attorney network is nationwide and top-notch.
 We’ll match you to the right attorney so you can have the best chance of reducing fines or even getting the citation dismissed.